Blocked Emotions = Blocked Creativity

-Many of us can recall no obvious trauma when we were children so as to pinpoint why we suffer so much.
-Yet we suffer as adults.
-We so feel often feel unnameable angst, depression, grief, fear and anger as we navigate through our daily life.
+Some of us, sensitive in our souls and empathic towards others, can recall no obvious trauma when we were children to pinpoint why we suffer so much.
+Yet, mysteriously as adults, we feel unnameable angst, depression, grief, fear and anger as we navigate through daily life.

-Difficult emotions arise frequently in our day to day to be accepted, loved and embraced but often we ignore the signals.
-Any time you catch yourself holding your breath for example, you are repressing an emotion.
-Every time you feel any tightness in your body, you are clamping down an emotion that could be felt and moved through.
+Unprocessed emotions arise frequently in day to day life to be accepted, loved and embraced, but it is easy to ignore the signals.
+Any time you catch yourself holding your breath, for example, you are repressing an emotion.
+Every time you feel any sort of tightness in your body, you are clamping down an emotion that could be felt and moved through.

-The simple reason why we stay at the emotional level of children is we rarely examine the childhood beliefs that we filter our perceptions of the world through.
-We most often stay patterned in the beliefs that we laid down as children, repeating the same kinds of feelings as we did when we were little.
+Many of us rarely examine the childhood beliefs that we filter our perceptions of the world through.
+We stay patterned in the beliefs that were laid down when we were young.

 "Experientially it is in the first seven years, any and all uncomfortable experience arising from our entry into the conditional world are imprinted into and affect the condition of our emotional body.
 Our emotional body is therefore where the record of these occurrences is kept."